POSITION: Communications Director

 There are two things that really stand out to me when it comes to GBC.
 First, it’s hard to come across many volunteer organizations that expel the same level of leniency when it comes to the volunteering aspect itself.
 GBC is a YP organization, and its leadership understands that a work-life balance (in addition to other spontaneous life happenings) means you can’t make it to everything, and that’s okay!
 Second, the networking side of GBC is fully rewarding in itself.
 I’ve only been a member of Give Back since June 2017, and I’ve since met some amazing people.

 Paint the Town 2k17.
 My girlfriend, Sydney, and I signed up after hearing about the event from a colleague.
 I had been wanting to put myself back into the community, and it felt like the perfect opportunity to do so.
 We loved the event, and have been active members ever since!

 Paint the Town – One of the most rewarding experiences I’ve ever had; a full day of teamwork, fun, sweat and conversation (the after party doesn’t hurt!).

-I’m super excited to get to know the rest of the leadership team even more over the next year, and work together to build an even greater organization!
+I’m super excited to get to continue to meet new faces over the next year, and work together to build an even greater organization!